Events

 This program is for children ages 5 and up: we ask that a parent or caregiver stay with their child during the program.

-The Bellwood-Antis Community Trust meets at the Bellwood-Antis Public Library on Monday, April 14th, 2025 at 6:30 PM.
+The Bellwood-Antis Community Trust meets at the Bellwood-Antis Public Library on Wednesday, November 12th at 6:30 PM.

 BACT is all about making the Bellwood-Antis Community an all around better place to live, work, and play.
 New members are always welcome!